A Year's Sustenance for Writers | Online and In-residence with Craigardan

 Bookgardan takes place both virtually and during the two week-long residencies at Craigardan.
 Between residencies, as they hone and refine their manuscripts throughout the year, participants will require a few days of computer and wifi access per month to participate in 11 monthly manuscript submissions followed by video or audio phone conferences with Kate, scheduled online workshops, and craft discussions with the group; email access and a dedicated online discussion area will be available to all participants.

 The two week-long workshops will take place at Craigardan’s mountainside retreat.
-Participants will be lodged in simple and beautiful shared houses, with access to any number of indoor and outdoor communal spaces for writing and thinking, including solo time in the peaceful writer’s cabin with its wooded views of the working farm.
-Residency craft seminars and workshops will be held in the Applebarn, where participants will also gather for meals prepared by our chefs-in-residence.
+Participants will be lodged in a simple and beautiful shared house, with access to any number of indoor and outdoor communal spaces for writing and thinking.
+Residency craft seminars and workshops will be held in these shared spaces, where participants will also gather for meals prepared by our head chef.

 WHO SHOULD APPLY